n1crack/vuefinder/docs/guide/localization.md

 ## Dynamic Language Switching

+VueFinder uses a reactive i18n system powered by `nanostores` that automatically manages language state and caching.
+The locale is stored globally and persists across page reloads.

 ### Language Selector Component

-Create a language selector to switch between languages:
+Create a language selector to switch between languages.
+The locale prop is reactive and will automatically update the interface:

 ```vue
 <template>